techgrounds/techgrounds-FaunaOS/09_Cloud/00_Start-Up/01_Strategy.md

 -> Wat is de locatie van de resources en is de prijs belangrijk.

+Limitation with azure so we are free to pick our own region.
+West europe
+Second Nearest

 **Solution Details:**
 ~~~
 - !: Servers staan in de bijlage in verschillende availabilities zones.
 ~~~
+In the diagram it’s in 2 availability zones: you make other decisions.
+BL1 kan alleen in availability zone 2

+-> If something is missing in the diagram -> cloud it be used in the next version.

 3. ## **Architecture and Design:**